michaellihs/michaellihs.github.io/about.md

 Welcome to my blog!
 My name is Michael Lihs and I live in Karlsruhe, Germany.
 The topics on this blog originate from some of my professional and leisure activities.

-Currently I'm working for a company called [punkt.de] in Karlsruhe and mainly do
+At my current as a web developer I mainly do

 * [TYPO3 CMS] and [TYPO3 Flow] Backend development
 * [solr search] integration